 The treatment and prognosis of knee injuries have evolved as much as any other traumatic injury over the last 10 years.
 There is a greater understanding of the knee’s mechanics.
 New technologies allow doctors to better diagnose, treat, and understand the long-term consequences of knee injuries.

 These improvements have consequences in the legal sphere.
 A medical expert’s explanation of the function of the knee joint and the effect the injury will have on the patient is a critical component in how much a jury will award if the case goes to trial.

 The expert—an unbiased treating doctor, in a perfect world—needs to take the jury through the x-rays, CAT scans, MRI studies, and the arthroscopic examination of the surfaces of the involved bones.

 This is significantly easier in knee fracture or dislocation cases.
 Instead, many serious knee injuries are soft tissue injuries involving one or more of the non-bone structures of the knee.
 In car accidents, these injuries often occur when trauma to the thigh or shin bone is accompanied by an opposite force directed against the foot, resulting in torque that is violently transmitted to the knee.

-It is critical that the expert articulates all of the long-term effects.
-The defense expert will have some song and dance about how degenerative changes like arthritis would have occurred even without the crash as a result of the normal aging process.
+It is critical that the expert articulates all the long-term effects.
+The defense expert will have some song and dance about how degenerative changes like arthritis would have occurred even without the crash because of the normal aging process.
 Our experts need to confront these defenses head-on before they gain currency with the jury.
-In most cases, science and medical records are on our side.
+In most cases, science, and medical records are on our side.

 These are some leading articles from the medical literature discussing traumatic knee injuries that experts sometimes rely upon (directly or indirection) in knee injury litigation: